app development governance security and compliance

 At the very least, a breach in a poorly secured application can lead to downtime or service disruptions.
 At the same time, a more severe security vulnerability can be exploited to steal sensitive user or business data.

-Common security issues in applications
+Typical security and compliance issues in applications

 1. Access control